NidasioAlberto/robotics-2022-nidasio-pignataro-pertino/src/project_2/README.md

 ![TF tree](assets/tftree.png)

 ## Trajectory printing
 The idea behind the trajectory drawing technique is to listen for robot position and for map updates.
-Once the service is called, the method `saveMapWithTrajectory` is called and the first thing that it does is to convert the map created so far into a `cv::Mat` matrix.
-After the map has been created, for every robot position (all the positions are saved during the processing) if it is the first position, it draws a point, else it draws a line between the current examined position and the previous one.
+Once the service is called, the method `saveMapWithTrajectory` is called and the first thing that it does is to convert the map provided (since we are running the map server, the node subscribe to the `/map` topic to retrieve the `OccupancyGrid` message) into a `cv::Mat` matrix.
+After the map has been created, for every robot position (all the positions are saved during the processing by storing each message coming from the `/amcl_pose` topic into a `Path` object) if it is the first position, it draws a point, else it draws a line between the current examined position and the previous one.
 Once the trajectory drawing is complete, it saves the matrix as an image inside the `robot_trajectory` directory.

 Here are some relevant info:
  - `occupancyGridToCvMat`: it defines 3 main colors (black, white and grey).
 With these colors, this method parses all the 1600x1600 occupancy grid matrix and for every cell it sets inside the `cv::Mat` the corresponding black, white or grey pixel depending on the cell occupancy status;